Markey, Trahan Propose Pipeline Legislation After Merrimack Valley Explosions

 LAWRENCE, Mass.
-(AP) — Massachusetts members of Congress are proposing new federal pipeline safety requirements in response to September’s natural gas explosions and fires in the Merrimack Valley.
+(CBS/AP) — Massachusetts members of Congress are proposing new federal pipeline safety requirements in response to September’s natural gas explosions and fires in the Merrimack Valley.

 U.S. Senator Ed Markey and U.S. Rep. Lori Trahan say they’ll announce the proposed legislation Monday at a fire station in Lawrence.